bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 You probably wouldn't want to replace your desktop environment just to have organized windows, but fortunately, it's not necessary because **tiling window managers can usually be easily integrated into existing desktop environments**.
 This means that your system remains the same, but the appearance of window borders and the behavior of windows are determined by the tiling window manager.
 For example, in Linux Mint XFCE Edition, there is a setting that allows you to easily switch between window managers with a single click (Desktop Settings).

 During the writing of the article, I made an effort to ensure that my implementations could be used in any desktop environment and tried to avoid using tiling window managers.
 However, I simply couldn't find a way to achieve the desired functionality using tools like `wmctrl`, `xdotool`, and similar window manipulation applications.
-Tiling window managers have hooks and make it easy to create and modify workspaces, but **simpler command-line applications cannot handle windows at such an abstract level** because it's simply not their purpose to provide a comprehensive solution for every task.
+Tiling window managers have events, hooks and make it easy to create and modify workspaces, but **simpler command-line applications cannot handle windows at such an abstract level** because it's simply not their purpose to provide a comprehensive solution for every task.
 If I insisted on using these applications, I would have to implement the hook mechanism and other abstract solutions that tiling window managers already provide, which would complicate the goal of simplification.

 ## Continue the list